There are a lot of factors to consider when researching and finally choosing your college. Here are some of the top criteria.

 - How easy is it to start your own club?

-- What kinds of experiential education opportunities, such as internships, co-ops, and volunteering, exist on and around campus?
+- What kinds of experiential education opportunities, such as internships, co-ops, research, and volunteering, exist on and around campus?